M.A.R. Barker, creator of Tekumel, dead at age 82

 I was introduced to Tekumel from old Dragon Magazine articles in the late '70s, and then by reading The Man of Gold, the first Tekumel novel, shortly after it came out in 1984.
 Its mixture of lost technology and magic resembled Dave Arneson's Blackmoor setting, but of course with its own very distinct atmosphere.
 This may not be coincidental: Dave Arneson played in M.A.R.
 Barker's early games.

 Tekumel gave me the first examples and methods for running adventures that significantly diverged from the "generic" fantasy setting.
 While I only came into possession of the actual rules a few years ago when I obtained TOME's Gardasiyal boxed set, published in the early '90s, I'll always consider the setting to be a major formative influence on my personal role-playing experience.
+I looked through the rules once again over the weekend.
+Once more, they gave me the impression that Professor Barker was impatient at best with game mechanics, but very attentive when it came to the details of the world, which are truly impressive even for the relatively thin booklets.

 It was my understanding, though I haven't had the opportunity to confirm it today, that Professor Barker was still running Tekumel games well into his later years.
-Does anyone have anything they would like to share about the game and the setting or their experience playing or running Tekumel?